 Discuss.
 "What did Peter do that you could do to help a gathering get started?"
-(Good answer: Pray, await an opportunity; take a trainee; go into a home; tell the original Good news; baptize; instruct new believers.)

 Group activity #1: The Antioch Model.
 Have the elders lead their gathering in reading together Acts 13:1-3; Acts 14:21-23; and Acts 14:26.
 Have each gathering answer together this question: "How did the Antioch gathering reproduce itself?"
 After seven minutes, have each elder or assistant report one observation from their study.
 Summarize their findings.